 Nautilus Artificial Reef Sculpture

-This artificial reef sculpture was created for Riot Games to be apart of Ocean Week 2015.
-The Sculpture depicts Nautilus who is a League of Legends character.
-The Reef also includes a boulder covered in over 40,000 League of Legends player names engraved onto stainless steel plaques.
+RDL was contracted by Riot Games to create an underwater reef sculpture of the League of Legends character Nautilus.
+The reef also includes a boulder covered in over 40,000 League of Legends player names engraved onto stainless steel plaques.
 The reef was deployed on the already existing Curtain Artificial Reef in Moreton Bay, Australia.

 Special Features of this project are listed below